-- Our Board is comprised of all independent, non-employee directors other than our CEO; - Commencing at the 2019 Annual Meeting, the Board adopted majority voting for directors in uncontested elections with a resignation policy for directors who do not receive the support of a majority of our stockholders: - In fiscal 2019, our Board established a Nominating and Corporate Governance Committee comprised entirely of independent directors; - At our 2019 Annual Meeting of Stockholders, our stockholders approved a Board recommended proposal to amend our Certificate of Incorporation to declassify the Board beginning with this Annual Meeting and to be completed by the 2022 Annual Meeting of Stockholders; - At our 2019 Annual Meeting of Stockholders, our stockholders approved a Board recommended proposal to amend our Certificate of Incorporation to eliminate supermajority vote provisions; - Our Board is committed to improving Board diversity, and on May 4, 2020, we elected Alissa Ahlman to our Board; - All employees and directors are prohibited from hedging and pledging shares of Company stock; - Directors are required to notify the Board when the director's principal occupation or business association changes substantially from the position held when the director originally joined the Board; - Directors are expected to limit on the number of other public-company boards on which they serve to four, unless otherwise approved by the Board, and Directors are asked to advise the Board Chair in advance of accepting an invitation to serve on a board of another for-profit company or significant not-for-profit enterprise.
-None of our Directors currently serves on more than two other public company boards; and - The Board and each of its committees conduct annual self-evaluations.
+- Our Board is comprised of all independent, non-employee directors other than our CEO; - Commencing at the 2019 annual meeting, the Board adopted majority voting for directors in uncontested elections with a resignation policy for directors who do not receive the support of a majority of our stockholders: - In fiscal 2019, our Board established a Nominating and Corporate Governance Committee comprised entirely of independent directors; - At our 2020 annual meeting, we began to declassify our Board, which will be completed by the 2022 annual meeting of stockholders; - We have amended our Certificate of Incorporation to eliminate supermajority vote provisions; - Our Board is committed to improving Board diversity, and on May 4, 2020, we elected Alissa Ahlman to our Board; - All employees and directors are prohibited from hedging and pledging shares of Company stock; - Directors are required to notify the Board when the director's principal occupation or business association changes substantially from the position held when the director originally joined the Board; - Directors are expected to limit on the number of other public-company boards on which they serve to four, unless otherwise approved by the Board, and Directors are asked to advise the Lead Independent Director in advance of accepting an invitation to serve on a board of another for-profit company or significant notfor-profit enterprise.
+None of our Directors currently serves on more than two other public company boards: and - The Board and each of its committees conduct annual self-evaluations.